ldtteam/MinecoloniesWiki/source/misc/customcitizennames.md

 ---
 # Custom citizen names

-Would you like having citizen names in your own language?
-This is your page!<br>
+Would you like to have citizen names in your own language?
+Then this is your page!<br>
 Everything you have to change is just one file.
 <br>